 This is clearly all part of the initial process.
 You need to outline so many things before you even start looking at properties online, such as what kind of mortgage you are going to be entitled to.
 Always enlist the help of a financial advisor if you are in any way unsure of what to do, as they will be able to guide you through the process and get it all sorted for you much faster.
 It is also a good idea to check your credit score and settle anything outstanding before applying for a mortgage, as any lenders will check it too.
 Regarding selling your current place, you need to decide whether to do it all yourself or to enlist the help of an estate agent – there are pros and cons to both.

-Once your office on the dream home has been accepted, you will need to think about how you are going to make the big move.
-If you are heading across states, you will need to speak to some moving companies about whether they will be able to transport your stuff that far.
+Once your offer on the dream home has been accepted, you will need to think about how you are going to make the big move.
+If you are heading across cities, you will need to speak to some moving companies about whether they will be able to transport your stuff that far.
 Give yourself plenty of time to complete the move – the last thing you want is one day in which to do it all.
 Make lists and try and keep calm, as it will all work out in the end!
+If ou live in the London area you can hire a man and a van for smaller items from a company like The ManVan, and this also works well for things that are more precious to you.
+They can also handle your bigger items of furniture as they offer both small sized transits or large Luton vans for your move.

 Those first few weeks in a new home and a new town can be very daunting for both you and your kids.
 Set about making the house feel like home early on, by making it cozy and spreading your possessions around.
 Children can often feel alienated in a new property, so make sure they are surrounded by things that are familiar to them, like toys, furniture, and pictures.
 Make an effort to explore the local area and to mix with your neighbors, and you will soon start to feel as though you’ve lived there forever.